Booster l'Autonomie de Votre Enfant

 Tip 9: Visual cues

-Visual cues are valuable support for children's autonomy, helping them navigate their daily routines more independently.
-These visual aids reassure them and guide them discreetly, while repetition transforms these actions into habits.
+Visual cues are a valuable support for children's autonomy, helping them navigate their daily routines more independently.
+These visual aids reassure and guide them discreetly, while repetition transforms these actions into habits.

-By inviting children to participate, celebrating their little steps (and missteps!), and adapting your world a little to their size, you pave the way for them to be independent and self-confident.
+By inviting children to participate, celebrating their small steps (and missteps!), and adapting your world a little to their size, you open the door to independence and self-confidence.

 With a little patience and lots of encouragement, they will amaze you!